Nonlocal Machine-Learned Exchange Functional for Molecules and Solids: Results and Discussion

 The efficiency of CIDER functionals for large systems makes it practical to perform more complicated calculations like defect formation energies.
 Figure \ref{fig:perf_vac} shows the wall time for computing the neutral vacancy formation energies in diamond and silicon using 216-atom supercells for semilocal and PBE0/CIDER functionals.
-All of the functionals are of comparable computational cost, with the NL-MGGA-DTR model being only 25\% slower than r$^2$SCAN for diamond and 50\% slower for silicon.
-This small decrease in efficiency comes with a significant benefit: As shown in Table \ref{tab:neutral_vac_formen}, of the functionals tested, the NL-MGGA model and its variants give the closest match to PBE0 for predicting these vacancy formation energies, with PBE0/NL-MGGA-DTR giving deviations of 0.18 eV and 0.23 eV for diamond for silicon, respectively.
+These calculations used a $2\times 2\times 2$ Monkhorst-Pack k-point mesh~\cite{Monkhorst1976}.
+All of the functionals are of comparable computational cost, with the NL-MGGA-DTR model being only about 25\% slower than r$^2$SCAN for diamond and 50\% slower for silicon.
+This small decrease in efficiency comes with a significant benefit: As shown in Table \ref{tab:neutral_vac_formen}, of the functionals tested, the NL-MGGA model and its variants give the closest match to PBE0 for predicting these vacancy formation energies, with PBE0/NL-MGGA-DTR giving deviations of 0.18 eV and 0.23 eV for diamond and silicon, respectively.
 The HSE06 and PBE0 formation energies were computed using VASP~\cite{Kresse1993,Kresse1996,Kresse1996a}.
 See Appendix~\ref{sec:ss_performance} for further calculation details.